ror-community/ror-records/README.md

 1. In the ror-records repository, go to [Actions > Create data dump](https://github.com/ror-community/ror-records/actions/workflows/generate_dump.yml)
 2. Click Run Workflow, select the schema version that the release was curated in (should be v2), enter the name of the release directory (ex, v1.46) and enter the name of the last production data dump from ror-data that the new dump should be built from, ex 2021-09-23-ror-data (without the .zip file extension)
-3. Click the Run workflow button
-4. If sucessful, a green checkbox will be shown in the pull request details, and a success messages will be posted to the #ror-curation-releases Slack channel.
-The new data dump zip should now be available in ror-data.
+3. Click the green Run workflow button.
+Success/error status will be shown in Github actions and posted to the #ror-curation-releases Slack channel.

 ## Test data dump
 TODO: add info about running data dump tests